 The stone-coloured gabardine trousers are immaculately turned out and the whole ensemble has a touch of paternal reassurance to it.
 Just what poor Melina needed at that moment in the movie with the loss of her parents.

 Switching gears here, I’m a huge lover of this brown cotton suit.
 I also love how Bond has inexplicably managed to squeeze at least four outfits (none of them creased) into a tiny carry on.

 Arriving in Morocco on the trail of the L’American in his casuals, before boarding the Orient Desert Express rocking the ivory dinner jacket (not seen since A View to a Kill), this brown Brunello Cucinelli jacket is paired with slightly lighter khaki trousers (very business casual) and will be his lair arrival “suit” before he changes once again into his “meet Blofeld” navy blue sharkskin.

-This outfit, though not technically a suit, mirrors the oblique sandstone-coloured surroundings, and the way he delivers the line “tell your host, we won’t be late” has just the right amount of balls and menace.
+This outfit, albeit trouser and blazer separates and not technically a suit, mirrors the oblique sandstone-coloured surroundings, and the way he delivers the line “tell your host, we won’t be late” has just the right amount of balls and menace.